Jannis234/xsum/README.md

 ⁵) [libressl](https://www.libressl.org/) is also supported

-⁶) Note that the OpenSSL license is incompatible with xsum's GPLv3.
-Because of this, it might not be legal to distribute the xsum binary if OpenSSL support (off by default) is compiled in.
+⁶) Note that before version 3.0, the OpenSSL license was incompatible with xsum's GPLv3.

 ⁷) BLAKE2 requires OpenSSL 1.1.0 or newer; GOST94 requires OpenSSL before 1.1.0 or LibreSSL; MDC2 is not supported by LibreSSL; SHA512-224, SHA512-256 and SHA3 require OpenSSL 1.1.1 or newer; SM3 requires OpenSSL 1.1.1, LibreSSL 2.9.0 or newer